jakubby88/DiVRGE/README.md

 <h2 align="center"> Output </h2><br>

 If running the recommended **snakemake_main_align** pipeline:
-- bamfiles: alignments
+- **bamfiles**: alignments
-- trimmed: trimmed fastqs
+- **trimmed**: trimmed fastqs
-- FILES/fullvarlist: the timo snplist outputs.
+- **FILES/fullvarlist**: the timo snplist outputs.
 Timo "snplist" files will contain nucleotide information across all positions in the genome (see GhedinLab/timo for more details).
 - metric: metric files
-- DVG: deletion files.
+- **DVG**: deletion files.
 Each sample will have individual deletion csv files (labeled: "SAMPLE.DVG.STRAIN.FINAL.OneGap").
 All samples that were aligned together will also be concatenated into one file named "STRAIN.DVG.FINAL.OneGap").
-- N_files: split read information used for DiVRGE
+- **N_files**: split read information used for DiVRGE